 Villanova University is dedicated to assisting veterans and their dependents as they reach personal, professional and academic goals.
 For information and support, see the Office of Veterans and Military Service website.

-The Office of Student Affairs is responsible for a good faith effort to make voter registration forms available to law students for federal elections and state elections for governor and other state chief executive offices.
+The Office of Student Affairs and Wellbeing is responsible for a good faith effort to make voter registration forms available to law students for federal elections and state elections for governor and other state chief executive offices.
 HEOA sec493(a) (1).

 University Policy, applicable to the Law School, provides that no student shall engage in any activity which shall endanger the health, safety, well-being or property of another member of the School or University community, or the institution.